robertluedke/bqb-msal-react-tester/README.md

   msalTester = new MsalReactTester();
   // or new MsalReactTester("Redirect") / new MsalReactTester("Popup")

-  // Ask msal-react-tester to handle and mock all msal-react processes: msalTester.spyMsal();
+  // Ask bqb-msal-react-tester to handle and mock all msal-react processes: msalTester.spyMsal();
 });

 afterEach(() => {
-  // reset msal-react-tester
+  // reset bqb-msal-react-tester
   msalTester.resetSpyMsal();
 });
 ```